Engrava

 journal:

-enabled: true # tamper-evident audit log (SHA-256 hash chain) Full configuration reference in the docs.
+enabled: true # optional tamper-evident journal (SHA-256 hash chain)

 Built from research.

 Engrava was extracted from research at Sovantica on cognitive architectures for AI agents — what kinds of memory, attention, and consolidation a long-running agent actually needs to operate beyond a single session.
-After two years of development — 2,696 tests, 269 source files — the persistence layer proved useful enough to ship standalone.
+After a requirements-first implementation and a large test suite, the persistence layer proved useful enough to ship standalone.

 Built on foundations from sleep consolidation, hippocampal pattern separation, and predictive coding.
 Read the full story →